Hegmon/smart-locker-hardware/README.md

 - `wifi-reconnect.service` runs as `root` because changing network mode on the Pi requires elevated privileges.
 - `fastapi.service` also runs as `root` so the connect, disconnect, scan, and hotspot endpoints can call `nmcli` successfully from systemd.
 - If `wlan0` is being managed by another tool, disable that conflict first.
+- Camera detection uses `/dev/video*` and optionally `libcamera-hello --list-cameras`.
+- You can override the expected camera device paths with `INTERNAL_CAMERA_DEVICE` and `EXTERNAL_CAMERA_DEVICE`.
+- Light status is configuration-based until the actual GPIO light on/off control logic is added.